 Here’s a quick look at how to set up a Squarespace online store.

-Go to Squarespace website and choose a template for your store.
+Go to Squarespace website and choose a template for your store by clicking start browsing templates.

 Click on a template and click “start with this design”